thetanz/scripts/sbin/README.md

 ## gp

-_Auto commit and push changes. var1 can be commit message or it will prompt for one. dont use spaces_
+_auto commit and push changes. var1 can be commit message or it will prompt for one. dont use spaces_

 ## greps